stefphd/teensy_ert/README.md

 ## TODO list

 * use USB_DUAL_SERIAL for external mode, with SerialUSB1 used for target-host communication, in order to keep the standard Serial available
+* add millis and micros
+* add clock function in seconds (floats) (with start time at the model start)